micromata/Baumeister/README.md

 ##### Updating multiple dependencies at once

 We recommend using a command line tool like »[npm-check-update](https://github.com/tjunnone/npm-check-updates)« to update multiple dependencies at once.

+## Adding polyfills

+The file `src/app/polyfills.js` is prepared to import polyfills you might need depending on your use of modern JavaScript language features and your target browsers.

+Just import the ones you need for the browsers you are targeting.

+The only polyfill activated by default is a Promises polyfill which is needed if you use Promises and targeting Internet Explorers.

 ## Unit tests